jarpsimoes/jarpsimoes.github.io/src/assets/content/personal-info/personal-info.md

-For me, the only difference between Java (or other development language) and Terraform or Ansible it's only syntax, each of them it's a development language with different goals
+For me, the only difference between Java (or other development language) and Terraform or Ansible is only syntax, each of them are a development language with different goals